 Cuenca seems like a pretty safe place but it’s always best to be careful when taking taxis at night in Latin America.
 We got the woman at our hostel to order us a taxi – it was under $2 for the short ride to the terminal from the old town in Cuenca.
 Try not to spend all your US dollars before you get to the terminal – there is a 10c platform fee!

 The bus was comfortable and there was a good mix of locals and tourists on board.
 As always in Ecuador, be careful with your things.
 I got a bit sick on the bus ride; eating that huge Indian curry and drinking a few beers before a long journey probably wasn’t a great idea.
 We arrived at the border between Ecuador and Colombia at around 2am.
+A reader recently let me know that they had a whole heap of money stolen from their bag which was underneath the bus on this journey — it pays to be very careful with your valuables and, if possible, keep them on your at all times.
+It’s also a good idea to invest in a good lock and find a way to “protect” your bag even if you fall asleep.

 The Border between Ecuador and Peru